FilipePacheco73/ML-on-AWS/README.md

 ## Summary

 Welcome to my GitHub repository dedicated to my machine learning upskilling journey with AWS.
 Throughout this repository, you'll find a collection of code and projects showcasing my development using various AWS tools and services.
-These tools include Amazon S3 Bucket, EC2 instances, and the powerful Amazon SageMaker suite, encompassing Ground Truth, Canvas, Data Wrangler, JumpStart, and Studio, to name a few.
+These tools include Amazon S3 Bucket, EC2 instances, and the powerful Amazon SageMaker suite, encompassing Ground Truth, Canvas, Data Wrangler, JumpStart, Studio, AutoGluon, to name a few.
 Join me on this learning journey as I explore and leverage AWS for machine learning.

 ## Installation